 Yes.
 All accredited organizations are required to meet the most current Standards.
-During your term of accreditation, you can order a print or CD version of the appropriate Handbook, or use the coupon code that you will receive in late February to order a PDF version.
+During your term of accreditation, you can order a print or PDF version of the appropriate Handbook.

 You should submit your application for survey 5-6 months prior to your expiration date.

 When do we need to pay the survey fee?

 For a non-Medicare survey, the survey fee must be paid no later than 20 days prior to the survey date.